starlilyth/banSASLSpam/README.md

 # banSASLSpam
-Reads mail logs and bans SASL login spammers
+Reads Postfix mail logs and bans SASL login spammers

 This works on Rocky 9 server and probably any clone or derivative.
 Uses perl with no additional modules.
 Requires pflogsumm and firewalld as helpers.